ugosan/ugosan.github.io/_posts/2022-08-02-Deploying-a-headless-logstash-kubernetes.md

 ## <mark> Elasticsearch API Key </mark>
 We first need to create an [API Key](https://www.elastic.co/guide/en/elasticsearch/reference/current/security-api-create-api-key.html) so Logstash can communicate to Elasticsearch to fetch pipeline definitions.

+Let's define two roles: `my_role` which allows Logstash to fetch the pipeline definitions from Elasticsearch and `my_write_role` which will allow us to write to a datastream from our output.
+Those could be two different API Keys, but we are using just one to keep it simple.

  Open up Kibana and then run the following command:

 ```js
 POST /_security/api_key